 Customer experience dashboards

 At Amazon, our most important and widely used dashboards are customer experience dashboards.
 These dashboards are designed for use by a broad group of users that includes service operators and many other stakeholders.
 They efficiently present metrics on overall service health and adherence to goals.
-They display monitoring data that is sourced from the service itself and also from client instrumentation (such as AWS SDK metrics), continuous testers (such as Amazon CloudWatch Synthetics canaries), and automated remediation systems.
+They display monitoring data that is sourced from the service itself and also from client instrumentation, continuous testers (such as Amazon CloudWatch Synthetics canaries), and automated remediation systems.
 These dashboards also contain data that help users answer questions about the depth and breadth of impact.
 Some of these questions are likely to be “How many customers are impacted?” and “Which customers are most impacted?”

 The entry points to our web-based services are typically UI and API endpoints, so dedicated system-level dashboards must contain enough data for operators to see how the system and its customer-facing endpoints are behaving.
 These dashboards primarily display interface-level monitoring data.
 These dashboards display three categories of monitoring data for each API:

 - Input-related monitoring data.
 This can include counts of requests received or work polled from queues/streams, request byte size percentiles, and authentication/authorization failure counts.

 - Processing-related monitoring data.
 This can include multi-modal business logic path/branch execution counts, backend microservice request counts/failure/latency percentiles, fault and error log output, and request trace data.

 - Output-related monitoring data.
 This can include response type counts (with breakdowns for error/fault responses by customer), size of responses, and percentiles for time-to-write first response byte and time-to-write complete response.

 In general, we aim to keep these customer experience and system-level dashboards as high level as possible.
 We deliberately avoid the temptation to add too many metrics to these dashboards because information overload can distract from the core message that these dashboards need to convey.